Nicholas282787728/CbLab/concepts/syncing-your-repository.md

 >
 > Syncing the repository only updates the local CloudBerry Backup database.
 It neither affects the data in the cloud, nor your backup/restore plans.

-You can launch the synchronization process by clicking the corresponding link on this wizard page.
+You can launch the synchronization process by clicking the corresponding link in the wizard.

 ![](/assets/synchronize-repository-dialog-window.png)